 • PE uniforms must be purchased from the school store and have the Pershing logo on them.
 Black sweatpants, joggers or leggings are allowed when the temperature drops below 50 degrees.
-Gymnastics, Dance, and Karate have their own class uniform requirements.
+Students must wear athletic shoes during PE.
+Gymnastics, Dance, and Karate have their own class uniform requirements, and the instructors will provide that information to students during the first week of school.